AuDigitalHealth/ci-medicare-records/pages/_includes/explanationofbenefit-medicare-intro.md

-#### Explanation of Benefit Medicare *[[Active](http://hl7.org/fhir/stu3/valueset-publication-status.html)]*
+#### Explanation of Benefit Medicare *[[Active](http://hl7.org/fhir/STU3/valueset-publication-status.html)]*

 The purpose of this profile is to define a representation of a record of a claim against the Medicare Benefits Schedule (MBS), Department of Veterans’ Affairs (DVA), Pharmaceutical Benefits Schedule (PBS) or Repatriation Pharmaceutical Benefits Scheme (RPBS) for the electronic exchange of digital health information between Medicare repositories and the My Health Record system infrastructure in Australia.

 ##### **Usage scenarios**
 The following are the usage scenarios expected:
-* An individual’s Medicare Benefits Schedule (MBS) records are uploaded to the My Health Record system from a Medicare Repository
+* An individual’s Medicare Benefits Schedule (MBS) records are uploaded to the My Health Record system from a Medicare repository
-* An individual’s Pharmaceutical Benefits Schedule (PBS) records are uploaded to the My Health Record system from a Medicare Repository
+* An individual’s Pharmaceutical Benefits Schedule (PBS) records are uploaded to the My Health Record system from a Medicare repository

 ##### **Each Explanation of Benefit SHALL have**